akiomik/squawks/README.md

 A cli tool to get old tweets on twitter (inspired by [Jefferson-Henrique/GetOldTweets-python](https://github.com/Jefferson-Henrique/GetOldTweets-python)).

+- Download your search results to a csv file
+- No authentication required
+- Works out-of-the-box

 ## Install

 - Download the latest release from [the release page](https://github.com/akiomik/get-old-tweets/releases/latest).
 Supported platforms are Windows, macOS and linux.